Why it is entirely legal to hoist the Tamil Eelam National Flag at public events in the UK

 Kulasegaram Geetharthanan, LLB (Hons), Pg Dip in Legal Practice, Dip in Journalism.

-Geeth is a Human Rights Lawyer, Graduate Member of ILEX and Human Rights Activist Since 2004, he has successfully represented more than 1000 Tamil refugees and involved in the high profile lawsuits under the mentorship of Mr Arun Gananathan, a senior lawyer and Barrister.
+Geeth is a Human Rights Activist Since 2004, he has successfully represented more than 1000 Tamil refugees and involved in the high profile lawsuits under the mentorship of Mr Arun Gananathan, a senior lawyer and Barrister.
 Due to his outstanding performance and dedicated service to asylum seekers, he was awarded a Scholarship by the Asoka Dias Foundation upon the recommendation of a Judge.
 He made representations in the Permanent People Tribunal (PPT) Germany and assisted Geoffrey Robertson QC to lodge the first lawsuit against the Sri Lankan Government in Geneva.
 He delivered a speech at the Global Summit to ‘END SEXUAL VIOLENCE IN CONFLICT’ in 2014 and also published a research paper outlining the need to repeal of Prevention of Terrorism Act (PTA) in Sri Lanka.
 He runs his own consultancy and continues assist the UN bodies as well as international organizations including Amnesty, Human Rights Watch, Freedom From Torture and International Truth and Justice Project.

 Melani Dissanayake, LLB.
 LLM.
 Attorney-At-Law